Simplon-hdf/concepteur-developpeur.com/2-code-style/04-clean-code-references/en/article.md

 There isn't a **Clean Code** specifically for TypeScript.
 Nevertheless, it's interesting to adopt a hybrid approach between [clean code in JavaScript](#clean-code-for-javascript) and [clean code in C#](#clean-code-for-c-and-more-broadly-net).

 # Clean Code for C# (and More Broadly .NET)

+**Clean Code** for .NET is by far the most popular.
+If you plan to start with .NET, it is highly recommended to adopt good practices from the beginning.
+Here is the [clean code .NET](https://github.com/thangchung/clean-code-dotnet).